paul-rogers/Drill-jig/jig-distro/src/assemble/docs/wire-protocol.md

 ## Execute Query

-A query is a statement that returns 0 or more result sets, each with a schema and 1 or more rows.
+A query is a statement that returns 0 or more result sets, each with a schema and one or more rows.
 (More work is needed here: a LIMIT 0 query may return a schema but no rows.)

 First, submit the query.